What to Eat When You’re Having Dental Problems

 After you come for a scheduled visit, your tooth will only be sore for a short time.
 Use these ideas of what food to eat with tooth pain.
 Keep in mind too which holiday foods to should avoid during braces.
 You should also stay away from really cold or hot foods and beverages that may upset your sensitive teeth.

-Equally important is maintaining good oral hygiene, so keep up your good oral health habits throughout your treatment to make sure your smile is flawless and have a spotless and healthy mouth when your braces come off.
+Equally important is maintaining good oral hygiene, so keep up your good oral health habits throughout your treatment to make sure your smile is flawless and have a spotless and healthy mouth when your Alpharetta braces come off.

 Floss and brush daily, and schedule regular dental cleanings.
 Drink lots of water, and skip the soda whenever you can.